 Which Data Will Be Reflected in the Reports From Which Channels?

-The data from Airbnb will be presented in all types of reports.
-For third-party platforms connected to iGMS via iCals (e.g. Booking.com and TripAdvisor), the reporting feature is not available.
+For Airbnb, the data will be presented in all types of reports.
+The information about Booking.com, Vrbo, and Direct Reservations will be displayed in the Reservations, Monthly Revenue, and Tasks report.
+For third-party platforms connected to iGMS via iCals (e.g. Expedia and TripAdvisor), the reporting feature is not available.

 I’m a co-host.
 Will I see data from co-hosted listings in Reports?

 If you manage a co-hosted account, in the Reports section you will see information for the co-hosted listings only and only if you have access to such data on Airbnb in the first place.
 For example, if 100% of the payments go to a co-host, these won’t be shown in a host’s payouts.
 You can find more details about the specifics of co-hosted listings in our article on How to Co-host on iGMS.

 By default, the Reports section is accessible to the Administrator and Accountant, but you can also give permissions such as Price Management, Financial Viewer or Reporting to your other team members, enabling access to this section for them.